peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 * <code>IllegalStateException</code> - This object's type is not a number type.

-### AsExtendedDecimal
-    @Deprecated public ExtendedDecimal AsExtendedDecimal() Deprecated.
-<div class='deprecationComment'>Use AsEDecimal instead.</div>

-**Returns:**

-* A decimal number for this object's value.
-If this object is a rational number with a nonterminating decimal expansion, returns a decimal number rounded to 34 digits.

-**Throws:**

-* <code>IllegalStateException</code> - This object's type is not a number type, including if this object is CBORObject.Null.

 ### AsEDecimal
     public com.upokecenter.numbers.EDecimal AsEDecimal()
 Converts this object to a decimal number.